 It’s especially true if you do a lunch meeting on your actual lunch break where you literally can’t drink and run up a big tab 😉

 This option also gives the non-monetary advantage of putting a time constraint on the meeting in case it just isn’t working for whatever reason.

 On the other hand, if it is going well, there’s always time after work to pick up where you left off!

 Some people’s first thought when they hear the term happy hour probably won’t be “first date-worthy” but not every place that has a happy hour is packed with young people partying.

 Or people of any age partying for that matter!

 Happy hour dates can be a great budget-friendly first date choice for several reasons.

-For one, you are already going to be saving money as this is the time when a large number of establishments offer it’s best deals.
+For one, you are already going to be saving money as this is the time when a large number of establishments offer their best deals.